-We believe that the creation of the single board will go a long way toward eliminating "turf wars," territorial disputes over projects and resources, and communication problems within world services.
-Further, we believe that the creation of a single board will help to facilitate long-range planning and goals, while creating one body of trusted servants who will be directly responsible and accountable to the groups of NA who delegate to the board the necessary responsibility to carry out their directives.
+We believe that the creation of the World Board (combining the current World Service Board of Trustees, the WSO Board of Directors and the WSC Administrative Committee) will go a long way toward eliminating "turf wars," territorial disputes over projects and resources, and communication problems within world services.
+Further, we believe that the creation of a World Board will help to facilitate long-range planning and goals, while creating one body of trusted servants who will be directly responsible and accountable to the groups of NA who delegate to the board the necessary responsibility to carry out their directives.

-We recognize, however, the concern with the "power" which a single board is perceived as having among some members, and therefore further recommend that the single board be given only one collective vote.
+We recognize, however, the concern with the "power" which such a board is perceived as having among some members, and therefore further recommend that the World Board be given only one collective vote.
 This vote will have two objectives: first, it will strongly encourage the board to reach consensus on all issues before it, and thus help to eliminate the impasses which are often reached among world services leadership under our present system.
-Second, it will focus the voting at the WSC to the World Service Representatives elected by their respective Geographic Divisions.
+Second, it will focus the voting at the WSC to the Fellowship Representatives elected by their respective Geographic Entities.

-3.4.2 "Adhocracy"
+3.4.2 Ad hoc Committee Structure

-We believe that the proposed "adhocracy" will help to focus the work which the WSC assigns upon the foundation of our Fifth Tradition, while at the same time help eliminate the tendency of standing committees to perpetuate themselves by creating work within the committee in order to justify its existence.
+We believe that the proposed committee structure will help to focus the work which the WSC assigns upon the foundation of our Fifth Tradition.
+At the same time this structure will help eliminate the tendency of committees to perpetuate themselves by creating work within the committee in order to justify its existence.